Amarfas/FateGrandFarm/README.md

  * 'Drop%' for the Drop Rate for the above Materials.
 Note that FGF assumes the 1st 'ID' it finds corresponds to the 1st 'Drop%' it finds, the 2nd 'ID' to the 2nd 'Drop%', etc.

 FGF skips all lines whose AP Cost is not a float.
 It also skips all lines whose first 'Drop%' entry is white space.

+There are a few special Material IDs that FGF interprets as multiple different Materials at once.
+These are:
+ * '-1' = Blue Gems
+ * '-2' = Red Gems
+ * '-3' = Gold Gems
+ * '-4' = Statues
+ * '-5' = Monuments
+ * '-6' = XP Cards

 ## Acknowledgements
 All credit goes to the various communities that have worked hard to compile and analyze this game.
 Specifically: